FreeCT/FreeCT/README.md

 # FreeCT

-**Current status (2020/07/14):**  WFPB is nearly working.
-Rebinning is still a bit broken, however I have been able to get data read directly from TCIA DICOM all the way through the pipeline.
-We just need to address the reversal of row indexing in the GE data relative to the assumptions made for the data FreeCT was developed on (Siemens data).
+**Current status (2020/07/17):**  WFPB is "working" for GE data... mostly.
+The tube start angle is not being configured correctly so reconstructions end up rotated at odd angles depending on the reconstructed slices.
+I am working on this, however I do not have an estimate on how long the fix may take.
+After I resolve this, I will work to address the Siemens data, and then move on to broader FreeCT updates.

 FreeCT is open source reconstruction software for clinical 3rd generation, fan-beam CT.